allanwhite/contentful-mc-uploader/content/in-echo/blog/_batch/168-hitrust-will-be-a-core-requirement-to-do-business-with-healthcare-enterprises/blogarticle.md

 ---
-Title: HITRUST will be a core requirement to do business with healthcare enterprises
+Title: "HITRUST will be a core requirement to do business with healthcare enterprises"
-SeoTitle: HITRUST will be a core requirement to do business with healthcare enterprises
+SeoTitle: "HITRUST will be a core requirement to do business with healthcare enterprises"
 Author: kenny
 Fullname: Kenny Stark
 Date: 11/13/2015